SWEN-712/machine-learning-ks3057/README.md

 ## Overview

+The need for this project:
+1. To mine Twitter for accessibility related tweets from users involved in the field.
+2. To collect data for accessibility that can be used for research.

 The scripts analyses accessibility tweets from three twitter users:
-1. Jenny Lay-Flurrie<br> Chief Accessibility Officer at Microsoft<br>
+1. Jenny Lay-Flurrie<br> Chief Accessibility Officer at Microsoft<br>
    @jennylayfluffy
 2. Victor Tsaran <br> Sr. Technical Program Manager, Material Design, accessibility at Google<br> @vick08